-Ernest Shackleton’s lost ship found a century later, 10,000 feet under the Antarctic ice
+Ernest Shackleton’s lost ship found a century later, nearly 10,000 feet under the Antarctic ice

 In a statement, Mensun Bound, director of exploration on the expedition, paid tribute to Worsley’s navigational skills.
 His “detailed records were invaluable in our quest to locate the wreck,” Bound said.

-Bound noted that the wreck was “upright, intact, and in a brilliant state of preservation.”
+Bound noted that the wreck was “upright ... intact, and in a brilliant state of preservation.”

 British historian Dan Snow said in a video published by the BBC that there was an “overwhelming sense of happiness and relief” among the crew when they learned that the vessel had been found by specialist equipment including submarines.
 It was literally “frozen in time,” he said.